 Teal are dabbling ducks that are found primarily in shallow freshwater areas.
 Their preferred habitats include marshes, ponds, rivers, swamps, flooded agricultural fields, and similar riparian areas with suitable vegetation and shelter.
 Teal ducks are among the most popular duck species—some variety of teal are found on every continent except Antarctica.

 These are smaller, petite ducks and are characterized by short necks and short tales, teal ducks are generally smaller than many other types of ducks.
 While similar in size and stature to one another, male and female teals look significantly different, and males have brightly marked, distinctive plumage that often includes unusual color swathes or patches on the head, wings, or face.
 In the case of wing coloration, the unexpected shades may be difficult to see when the bird's wings are folded, but the colorful speculums are far more obvious once the bird is in flight.
-Females are more camouflaged with muted, earth tone colors, which serves as protection while they are nesting or caring for young ducklings.
+Females are more camouflaged with muted, earth tone colors and mottled patterns, which serves as protection while they are nesting or caring for young ducklings.

 These can be gregarious ducks and often join mixed flocks with multiple teal species and other dabbling ducks such as mallards, widgeons, and northern shovelers, particularly in winter.
 In flight, these birds often stay in a tight group and may wheel and change direction in unison.

 Teal ducks are regularly hunted by professional sportsmen, and waterfowl hunting can be an important part of wildlife population management.
 By hunting teal, overpopulation problems are minimized, and the stronger, smarter, more agile ducks to survive and reproduce, ultimately strengthening the overall health of the species.
 Certain specifics, like the exact length of the hunting season, how many teal an individual hunter may harvest, and where the birds may be legally hunted will vary depending on the strength of the local teal population and the location in question.
 Hunting restrictions are often adjusted each year based on breeding population changes from season to season, and in some years the birds may not be legal to hunt at all.